What is the difference between EVLT and VNUS closure of the saphenous vein?

-VNUS closure got to market about two years before the first vein laser.
+VNUS closure arrived about two years before the first vein laser.
 Some insurance companies approve both technologies, some only VNUS (as of now).
 The VNUS device is more complicated and considerably more expensive to use.
 Both technologies are FDA approved.
-I have found that the laser is almost 100% successful in closing average-sized saphenous veins, and it is definitely more effective than the VNUS device for closing large saphenous veins.
+We have found that the laser is almost 100% successful in closing average-sized saphenous veins, and it is definitely more effective than the VNUS device for closing large saphenous veins.

 Isn’t the greater saphenous vein the one used in heart bypass surgery?
 What if I need it for that?

 It is true that many times the greater saphenous vein is used in cardiac surgery; however, if the vein is diseased, as is the case with varicose veins and chronic venous insufficiency, it is typically unusable for heart surgery.
 In addition, there are other possible sources of veins or arteries in the body to use for that purpose.

 Endovenous Laser Treatment – EVLT For Varicose Veins No. Generally the saphenous vein is only destroyed when it is thick and thrombosed.
 The vein in this state is almost useless and non- functioning and there is no harm in removing it.
 However, a normally functioning saphenous vein with no leaky valves should not be treated.
 A normal saphenous vein should always be preserved because it may be required in the future for open heart surgery.

 After the saphenous vein is occluded, or closed, can it grow back?

 In theory, blood flow can resume.
 However, the probability of the saphenous vein reopening appears to be no more than 10% out to 2 years.
 One published report found that at 2 years 90% of Closure treated veins were invisible to ultrasound, suggesting permanent obliteration.